-epiglottitis; throat; Hib; child; sore; infectious; cough ;
+epiglottitis; Hib; ;

 Epiglottitis is a rare but very serious disease that can cause children to die because their airway in the throat becomes blocked.
-It is much less common since children have been immunised against Hib (Haemophilus influenzae type B).
+It is much less common since children have been immunised against Hib (Haemophilis influenzae type B).

 If a child has symptoms of epiglottitis (noisy breathing at rest, fever, dribbling, cannot swallow and is obviously ill) this is a medical emergency, and the child needs urgent treatment in a major hospital.
 Call an ambulance or take the child straight to hospital.